cferdinandi/reef-js/content/api.md

 });
 ```

-You can update your data by calling one of your setter methods directly on the `setter` object.
+You can update your data by calling one of your action methods directly on the `store()` object.
 Trying to update the data directly will not work.

 ```js
 // This will update the data